Erriez/Clipboarder/README.md

 ## Introduction

-This desktop application shares a clipboard between computers via a removable media or cloudstorage.
+This desktop application exchanges clipboard between computers via removable or cloud storage.
-This is useful when there is no direct Ethernet connection between the two computers.
+This is useful when there is no direct network connection possible between computers.

+The following clipboard types can be loaded/saved:

+* Plain/text
+* HTML
+* RTF
+* PNG picture

+It is recommended to use a KVM switch with USB support to exchange the clipboard via a USB memory stick between two or more computers.

+Note: This is a clipboard copier and cannot exchange binaries or files.

 ### Screenshot Clipboarder on Ubuntu